 Bandy Creek Campground is located on the Tennessee side of Big South Fork National River and Recreation Area.
 There are 181 total campsites: 96 RV sites with water and electric hook-ups, 49 tent sites, and the remaining sites are contained within two group camping loops.
-There is a dump station located near the entrance to the campground, but there are no individual sewer hook-ups at the campsites.
+As listed in the things to do in Essex, there is a dump station located near the entrance to the campground, but there are no individual sewer hook-ups at the campsites.

 Each site provides a picnic table, and fire ring with grill top.
 Bear-proof receptacles are at each site as the campground is located in an area with Black Bears.